estii20/water-cycle-quiz/README.md

 ### Fonts

-- The font `Poppins` used throughout to give a clean look for the user.
+- The font `poppins` used throughout to give a clean look for the user.
 - Used [fontjoy](https://fontjoy.com/) to find the font for the logo and headings.
 - Fonts imported from [Google Fonts](https://fonts.google.com/).
 - [Font Awesome](https://fontawesome.com/) used to add visual cues to the Logo and score area.